pYpA62/SpaceMouse3Dconnexion/README.md

 	- Verify that the plugin is enabled in QGIS
 	- Check the QGIS log for error messages

-## Contact
-For any issues or questions, please contact the author at denis.empisse@hotmail.com.

 ## Additional Notes
 Linux and macOS Support: The plugin is currently tested primarily on Windows.
 Support for Linux and macOS is in development.